In this article, we are going to guide you about Best PS4 Car Racing Games New List Free with Multiplayer which is very helpful for you.

 Realistic and uncompromising, Project Cars strips away the guff that undermines so many racers (see: The Crew 2) and delivers a straight racing experience.
 Similarly to Assetto Corsa, this is a game that rewards the dedicated, though the learning curve isn’t quite as punishing.
 It’s a nice middle ground between being a straightforward racing sim and a casual experience.

 7. Gran Turismo Sport: Collector’s Edition – Online PS4

-Gran Turismo Sport certainly underwhelmed plenty of people when it first launched, Sony’s decision to pitch it as an online-focused racer coming back to bite them.
-Sport has gone on to become one of the best ps4 car racing games since with Polyphony including more single-player elements and a steady stream of new content.
+Gran Turismo Sport certainly underwhelmed plenty of people when it first launched, but Sony’s decision to pitch it as an online-focused racer came back to bite them.
+Sport has gone on to become one of the best ps4 car racing games since Polyphony including more single-player elements and a steady stream of new content.

 It also feels as good to play as you would expect from a Gran Turismo game, though it does still lack the deep well of cars that its predecessors had.
 Its identity crisis is the only thing stopping it from being higher on this list, but make no mistake: if you want to prove you’re worth online against other tempestuous racing game devotees, GT Sport could be your greatest bet.

 8 DIRT 4 PS4 Split Screen – Cover Review